liltran615/Azure-Project-1/README.md

 [ansible.yml](ansible.yml.TXT)
 [ansibleinstall-elk.yml.TXT](ansibleinstall-elk.yml.TXT)

-It makes the process of configuring additional and updating machines to the network easier.
+It makes the process of configuring and updating machines to the network easier.
 We will only have to make changes to the ansible playbook, and it will automatically be changed to all the machines linked with the playbook.

-The playbook implements the following tasks:
+The playbook implements the following tasks: :books:

 Install Docker, which intern facilitates instalation of containers Install Python-pip